 However, the seniority system has many disadvantages as well.
 Since merit or ability is altogether ignored, it does not guarantee quality staffing of promotional vacancies.
-Even though it is believed that, through experiential learning an individual develops

-306 Principles of Manage. his knowledge that aids in 'skill formation', during his long tenure of service, due to 'trained incapacity', he may be incapable of undertaking new assignments.
+Even though it is believed that, through experiential learning an individual develops his knowledge that aids in 'skill formation', during his long tenure of service, due to 'trained incapacity', he may be incapable of undertaking new assignments.